ssulikova1/optimalfueltax/README.md

-# optimalfueltax
+# Optimal Fuel Tax

-The calculations for the optimal fuel tax including physical activity from van den Bijgaart et al. (forthcoming) are available here.
+The calculations for the optimal fuel tax including physical activity for the United States and the UK, from van den Bijgaart et al. (forthcoming) are available here.